 With the licence, the fledging satellite player is now authorised to launch and operate V, S and UHF frequencies to support gateway, feeder link and telemetry, tracking, and control operations on its five Bluebird satellites.

-The licence follows the March 2024 update of AST SpaceMobile’s constellation filings with the International Telecommunication Union (ITU) and related filings with the FCC.
+The licence follows an update of AST SpaceMobile’s constellation filings with the International Telecommunication Union (ITU) and related filings with the FCC in March.

 AST SpaceMobile noted those filings place the commercial satellites under the jurisdiction of the US.